Our x360Recover Bare Metal Restore Wizard offers several options for performing different types of recovery, depending on where your data is located:

 STEP 4.
 Once the selected destination disk(s) have been cleared, open the Recovery Wizard,and proceed with the bare metal restore operationDelete

-STEP 1.
-From the main bare metal recovery (BMR) wizard menu, select Recover from Virtual Disk Image(s) and then click Next to continue.
+STEP 2.
+From the Select Recovery Mode page, select Recover from Appliance and click Next to continue.

 Linux uses a different disk nomenclature than Windows: